m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 will let reads happen properly.
 Remember that at first the data is written to a Journal so it won't matter too much if the write to the full database does not happen immediately.
 We still have the data accessible as expected.

+### Allocation Map Array (`MAPA`)

+DO NOT IMPLEMENT: I think that a list of empty blocks is going to be much more efficient and for free space, we want a list of blocks with N bytes still available, since a row is at least 16 bytes, we can put all such entries in a single block making it easy to handle.

+In order to quickly access any `AMAP`, we want to have an array of pointers to all the `AMAP`.
+This is similar to the Top Index.
+Here we have an array of pointers to AMAP blocks in order.
+So we can use very simple math to go accross the blocks and download the correct data.

+The block includes the following

+* Block Type (MAPA, Type: `char[4]`)

+    The magic for this block.

+* Level (Type: `uint8_t`)

+    With the level we can calculate how many AMAP blocks (level 0) or how many MAPA blocks (level 1 or more) this block points to.

+    Say one AMAP represents exactly 4000 blocks, that is the number of entries at Level 0.
+Say the MAPA represents 500 block pointers, then a full MAPA level 0 represents 500 x 4000 = 2,000,000 blocks in your file.
+At 4Kb per block, this is about 8gb of data.
+With yet another layer, you get a total of 1 billion blocks addressable which represents total of 4Tb of data.

+    _Note: our pointers are 64 bits so we are limited in size to 2^64.
+    (18,446,744,073,709,551,616 bytes, 18 exabyte in one table, however your File System probably has a lower limit.)
+This is one table file on one disk.
+If you have many nodes you can have much more data total._

+### Block Allocation Map (AMAP)

+DO NOT IMPLEMENT: See MAPA, I do not think we need those two.

+IDEA: We could also have one byte per allocated page which allows us to include data in the AMAP about the page such as its type on 4 bits and possibly 4 bits as flags representing a form of status.
+Now in most cases we do not need to check the type of a block because a pointer sending us there is enough to determine that.
+Yet, the indexes have 3 different types and we need to know what that is.

+The blocks currently allocated are defined in block allocation maps.
+If many `DELETE` occur, some blocks may become free again and thus appear back in the table.
+A block which is full has its bit set to 1.

+This block includes a small structure at the start with:

+* Block Type (AMAP, `char[4]`)

+    The magic for this block.

+* Previous Block of Allocation Map (`uint64_t`)

+    These blocks are linked between each others.

+* Next Block of Allocation Map (`uint64_t`)

+    These blocks are linked between each others.

+* Next Block with Free Entries (`uint64_t`)

+    In case a map is completely taken, we can skip it.
+This pointer allows us to directly go to a map with free data.

+* Free Space (`uint64_t`)

+    This represents the largest buffer we can allocate in this one block.

+* Allocation Map

+    The rest of the space is the allocation map.
+Each Block Allocation Map has this many bits that represent one block that can be allocated.
+    When the bit is 0, there is still enough free space to consider checking out that block.
+When the bit is 1, the block is considered to be full.